withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 #### CSS Preprocessors

-[Astro supports many of CSS preprocessors](https://docs.astro.build/en/guides/styling/#css-preprocessors) simply by installing the preprocessor dependencies themselves.
+Astro supports installing and using many [CSS preprocessors](/en/guides/styling/#css-preprocessors).

 As an example, to use Sass, you would run: